 Business leaders must see beyond the obstacles and notice the tangible differences they are making for customers and how they transform industries.
 Put your focus there, and your mind will find a way to achieve it.

 No matter where you are, uncertainty will find you.
 Uncertainty would be easy if it only had one phase, but that is not the case.

 “Having a systematic way to work through it gives you the ability to make progress, and that’s really what you want to make in an uncertain environment.
 Just keep moving forward,” Powell adds.

-Did you enjoy this interview with Meridith Elliott Powell?
-Please share your thoughts, comments, or questions regarding this topic by submitting a letter to the editor here, or connect with us at firstname.lastname@example.org.
+Did you enjoy this interview?
+Please share your thoughts, comments, or questions regarding this topic by connecting with us at firstname.lastname@example.org.